lexizhu/svenssonm/cran-comments.md

 R CMD check results
 -------------------

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+One NOTE for this is a new submission.